 Because we want all students to enjoy a safe and rewarding study abroad experience, we encourage students with documented disabilities to consider the types of accommodations they will need when exploring the possibilities for study abroad.
 Many UChicago programs are accessible to most students with disabilities, and we will work to ensure reasonable accommodations, when they can be arranged.

 Keep in mind that attitudes and laws related to disabilities vary by culture, and these differences impact the level of accommodation available in a particular location.
-Students are advised to work closely with both the Disabilities Office and Study Abroad as they prepare to participate in a study abroad program.
+Students are advised to work closely with both Student Disability Services and Study Abroad as they prepare to participate in a study abroad program.
 Early planning and open communication are important.

 Steps to take:

-- If you have not already done so, you should schedule a meeting with the Student Disabilities Office to initiate the accommodation process.
+- If you have not already done so, you should schedule a meeting with Student Disability Services to initiate the accommodation process.

 - You should then contact your program coordinator to discuss site-specific accommodation possibilities in light of the location and program type.